How to Get Your [Fitness] Groove Back

 Now that we’re a little older, a little wiser, and have a little bit more “free time” it should be easy to knock out 30 minutes of movement each day, right?

-I mean, you’ve got your career going, you know all the benefits to staying active in midlife, your kiddos are older . . . but let’s be honest ladies, midlife, menopause, sudden weight gain, fatigue, insomnia, and hot flashes can really cause a loss of motivation to move your body.
+I mean, your kiddos are older, your career is established, you know all the benefits to staying active in midlife, . . . but let’s be honestly ladies, midlife, menopause, sudden weight gain, fatigue, insomnia, and hot flashes can really cause a loss of motivation to move your body.

 Here’s the deal, now is that time to put your health, wellness, self care, and nutritional needs at the top of your priority list!

-Yes, menopause and the symptoms that come with perimenopause and beyond can throw off even the best laid plans.
+Yes, menopause and the symptoms that come with perimenopause and beyond can throw a little curve ball in the best laid plans.

-I totally get that when you are dealing with hot flashes, fatigue, annoying weight gain, excessive sweating, brain fog, or battle insomnia, depression, or anxiety that last thing on your list is getting in a great sweat session.
+I totally get that when you are dealing with hot flashes, fatigue, annoying weight gain, excessive sweating, brain fog, or battle with incontinence, depression, or anxiety - the last thing on your list is getting in a great sweat session.

-You’re dealing with a lot when it comes to changes in your hormones, but one thing you can do that will help with those hormones is move your body!!
+You’re dealing with a lot when it comes to changing your hormones, but one thing you can do that will help with those hormones is move your body!!

 So let’s talk about how to get yourself back into the game if you’ve been out of it for a while.

-I have my clients look at the factors that led to them stop their fitness routine to begin with.
-This will allow us to create a plan that addresses those common obstacles.
+I have my clients look at the factors that led to them stopping to begin with.
+This allows us to create a plan that addresses those common obstacles.

 • Bored?
 Maybe it’s time to look for something new and exciting.
 Do you have a bucket list item?
 Don’t be afraid to step out of your comfort zone and try something new.
 We’ve all been beginners at some point.